-I suspect the news that Deadwood writer and creator, the mercurial and so particularly talented David Milch, was suffering from Alzheimer’s added a heavyweight for many of us.
-The disease is a fate too cruel for anyone to suffer.
-But for a gifted wordsmith who put Shakespeare and Mamet in a blender and somehow reinvented the western… we would need a new word for such a terrible outcome.
+So, it was with near rapturous enthusiasm that the rumors of a Deadwood movie were met.
+I suspect the news that Deadwood writer and creator—the mercurial and so particularly talented David Milch—was suffering from Alzheimer’s added a heavy weight for many of us.
+The disease is a fate too cruel for anyone to suffer, but for the gifted wordsmith who put Shakespeare and Mamet in a blender and somehow reinvented the Western… we would need a new word for such a terrible outcome.

-As ghoulish as it is to contemplate, there is almost no way to look at the Deadwood movie other than quite likely the last work of the man who gave it such a vibrant life.
+As ghoulish as it is to contemplate, there is almost no way to look at the Deadwood movie other than, quite likely, the last work of the man who gave it such a vibrant life.
 It’s not what he deserves, but as Clint Eastwood said in his own groundbreaking western, Unforgiven, “Deserve’s got nothin’ to do with it.”

-What do we make of these final two hours then?
+What do we make of these final two hours, then?
 It would have been easy to reintroduce these characters to us and lean on nostalgia to carry it home.
 (As if Milch would ever consider such a thing.)

 As we re-enter the world of Deadwood, we find our anti-heroes greatly impacted by the years.
 While some have worn better than others, all have weathered.
-The occasional well-placed flashbacks show us just how much.
+(The occasional well-placed flashbacks show us just how much.)
 Timothy Olyphant’s Seth Bullock may still be strapping, but he looks practically ancient when moments from previous seasons are interspersed.